-How To Start & Fund An Online Boutique
+How To Start An Online Boutique

 Table of Contents

-- Step One: Decide What To Sell
+- Step 1: Decide What Your Online Boutique Sells

-- Step Two: Create A Business Plan
+- Step 2: Create A Business Plan

-- Step Three: Source Inventory
+- Step 3: Source Your Online Boutique Inventory

-- Step Four: Register Your Business
+- Step 4: Register Your Business

-- Step Five: Choose An eCommerce Platform
+- Step 5: Choose An eCommerce Platform

-- Step Seven: Build Your Website
+- Step 7: Build Your Online Boutique Website

-- Step Eight: Establish Shipping Logistics
+- Step 8: Establish Shipping Logistics

 Deciding what to sell will not only help you determine what inventory to keep on hand and what products to promote, but it will also help you determine your branding strategy, from the colors you use on your website to the design of your logo.

-Step Two: Create A Business Plan
+Step 2: Create A Business Plan

-Your business plan should include information such as:
+Your online boutique business plan should include:

 - Executive Summary: A brief, 1,000-foot view of your business plan and what’s in it.